elvli/Obsidian/Biblical Studies/Sermon Notes/11022025 - Giving God the Best.md

 Thessalonians 2:6-13
 People were tired and gave up on fellowshipping and worship because they were tired

+Fellowship and worship provides a spiritual rest that we can’t be fulfilled in any other way

+How to treat fellowship as rest
+- love God first

 We shouldn’t get tired doing the good works for god

 1. If we want to give God the best, we will work hard